ExpressionEngine/ExpressionEngine-User-Guide/source/general/remove_index.php.rst

 2. Update General Configuration
 -------------------------------

-In the Control Panel, go to Admin > General Configuration, set the Name of your site's index page to blank (empty), and click Submit.
+In the Control Panel, go to :menuselection:`Admin --> General Configuration`, set the Name of your site's index page to blank (empty), and click Submit.

 3. Test
 -------